composer/composer/doc/articles/plugins.md

 [event name](https://getcomposer.org/doc/articles/scripts.md#event-names)
 and the value is the name of the method in this class to be called.

+> **Note:** If you don't know which event to listen to, you can run a Composer
+> command with the COMPOSER_DEBUG_EVENTS=1 environment variable set, which might
+> help you identify what event you are looking for.

 ```php
 public static function getSubscribedEvents()
 {